Frequently Asked Questions about Johannesburg

 Are the locals friendly to expats?

 Yes, South Africans are renowned for being hospitable and it won't be long before a new arrival gets invited over for a beer and a braai, a beloved South African pastime.

 Are weekend getaways from Johannesburg possible?

 Yes.
-The tranquil Magaliesburg is about an hour away, trout fishing centre Dullstroom is three hours away, the Kruger National Park is five hours from the city, the Drakensberg Mountains are also a few hours away and even the seaside resorts of Durban are less than a seven-hour drive, or just an hour by plane.
+The tranquil Magaliesburg is about an hour away, trout-fishing centre Dullstroom is three hours away, the Kruger National Park is five hours from the city, and the Drakensberg Mountains are also a few hours away.
+Even the seaside resorts of Durban are less than a seven-hour drive, or just an hour by plane.